Look on my Works, ye Mighty, and despair!

 4

-Hitmonchan usually suffers from three notable shortcomings: it has high retreat cost, weakness against Psychic type, and is generally useless against many popular Pokémon in the format with Fighting resistance (e.g. Scyther).
+Hitmonchan usually suffers from three notable shortcomings: it has high retreat cost, Weakness against Psychic type, and is generally useless against many popular Pokémon in the format with Fighting resistance (e.g. Scyther).
 On the flip side, however, it's a very useful attacker against the many Fighting-weak Colorless Pokémon as it can dish out 40 damage against them for one Fighting Energy, which is very good.

 The beauty of this deck is that it effectively sidesteps all Hitmonchan's problematic elements with the help of Dodrio's Retreat Aid, allowing it to be freely retreated or promoted.